aryaman-dayal/cse15l-lab-reports/Lab1.md

 Working Directory: /home

-I got a blank output when entering cd with no argument because I did not specify a directory to change into, and so it remains in the current working directory of /home.
+Entering cd with no argument produces a blank output because I did not specify a directory to change into, and so it remains in the current working directory of /home.
 The output is not an error.

 ![Image](two.png)